-Occupational healthcare procurement involves two types of procurement, in fact: occupational healthcare services and the employee insurances used to complement these services.
+Occupational healthcare procurement involves two types of procurement in Finland, in fact: occupational healthcare services and the employee insurances used to complement these services.
 We help you find an occupational healthcare solution that meets your needs at the best price.

 As a large part of the costs of occupational healthcare are often covered by different company insurance policies, it does not matter what kind of insurance the employees have.
 There are also many occupational healthcare providers, and they offer a wide range of services.

 Why not let a professional who is independent of healthcare providers and insurers review the personal insurance coverage and occupational healthcare package of the company you represent?
 Our professionals’ analyses often provide cost savings and observations on which occupational health services truly make an impact on the company's operation.

 It is good to regularly analyse the content of occupational healthcare and the service provider.
 However, comparing can be difficult, because service provider packages consist of very different things and because the service providers use different billing models.
 Some prefer package solutions with more fixed pricing, while others charge for each service on a per-service basis.

 When it comes to occupational health services, it is similarly important to assess the necessity and effectiveness of each service.
 You do not want to pay for a service that does not actually improve the well-being of your employees, after all.
 Sometimes companies also have overlapping contracts.
 You might be paying for the same thing both in the occupational healthcare contract and in employee insurance.